jaceklaskowski/spark-kubernetes-book/docs/overview.md

 **File resources** are resources with `file` or no URI scheme (that are then considered `file`-based indirectly).

-In Spark applications, file resources can be the main application jar and pyspark or R files (_primary resource_) as well as files referenced by `spark.jars` and `spark.files` configuration properties (or their `--jars` and `--files` options of `spark-submit`, respectively).
+In Spark applications, file resources can be the primary resource (application jar, Python or R files) as well as files referenced by `spark.jars` and `spark.files` configuration properties (or their `--jars` and `--files` options of `spark-submit`, respectively).

 When deployed in `cluster` mode, Spark on Kubernetes uploads file resources of a Spark application to a Hadoop DFS-compatible file system defined by the required [spark.kubernetes.file.upload.path](configuration-properties.md#spark.kubernetes.file.upload.path) configuration property.